sharkdp/fd/README.md

 variable [`LS_COLORS`](https://linux.die.net/man/5/dir_colors) has to be set.
 Typically, the value of this variable is set by the `dircolors` command which provides a convenient configuration format to define colors for different file formats.
 On most distributions, `LS_COLORS` should be set already.
-If you are looking for alternative, more complete (and more colorful) variants, see [here](https://github.com/seebi/dircolors-solarized) or [here](https://github.com/trapd00r/LS_COLORS).
+If you are on Windows or if you are looking for alternative, more complete (or more colorful) variants, see [here](https://github.com/sharkdp/vivid), [here](https://github.com/seebi/dircolors-solarized) or [here](https://github.com/trapd00r/LS_COLORS).